-The purpose of this verse is to emphasize the seriousness of religious matters and to protect the believer against the demoralizing influences of such company or gatherings where religion is mocked.
-The purpose is also to avoid confrontation and conflict.
+The verse emphasizes the seriousness of religious matters and aims to safeguard the believer against the demoralizing influences of such company or gatherings where religion is mocked.
+It also serves to avoid confrontation and conflict.
 The purpose is not to avoid sincere religious discussions with nonbelievers, however; such discussions are allowed.

 In his lifetime, the Holy Prophet (pbuh) was subjected to verbal and physical humiliation (23:69–70).
 He narrowly escaped assassination by migrating to Medînah.
 He was accused of forgery (21:5), and he was stigmatized as a man “possessed” (23:70) and a “mad man” (68:2).
 There are more than two hundred verses in the Qur’ȃn describing how the contemporaries of the Prophet (pbuh) repeatedly insulted and verbally abused him, insults that would now be called “blasphemy of the Prophet (pbuh) and Allah.”